 Nothing but a shell.
 As I’m building this one from the ground up, I’m doing it all myself.
 You don’t have to put all of the pieces and parts together, but you can.
 If you are building this out on a budget, and want to get parts in as money becomes available, then a stripped lower is a fine option.

 The other reason why you might want a stripped lower is that this option allows you to customize the remaining parts to your choosing.
-There’s not much difference in forward assists, but there are a wide variety of options for dust covers.
+There’s not much difference in forward assists, but there is a wide variety of options for dust covers.

 Not So Stripped, AKA Complete AR-15 Uppers